 A GCSE in Religious Studies gives candidates the opportunity to explore the moral, social and religious dimensions of their own lives and the lives of others.
-The course, whilst respectful of all points of view, offers a clear study of Catholic Christianity and Judaism, as a second religion, studied in Paper 2.
+The course, whilst respectful of all points of view, offers a clear study of Catholic Christianity and Judaism.

-The course studies Christian and Jewish beliefs and teachings and how these are expressed in lifestyle, worship and organisation.
+The course studies Christian and Jewish beliefs and teachings and how these are expressed in worship and lifestyle.
 We also study a variety of moral issues and religious and nonreligious responses to them, opening opportunity for students to engage in philosophical and ethical thinking and to formulate and share their own opinions.